 1. Define the desired state of your application

-Developing an effective application modernization strategy begins with outlining your application's desired state and aligning your modernization efforts with your business objectives.
+The first part of an application modernization process, developing an effective application modernization strategy, begins with outlining your application's desired state and aligning your modernization efforts with your business objectives.
 First, identify your primary goals for app modernization, whether it's business acceleration, expanding to new markets, or resolving issues where the current system no longer supports new processes or technologies.

 Now it's time to answer the question: how would application modernization help my business achieve these goals?
 For instance, if you aim to reach new markets, your desired application might need better scalability and multi-language support.
 By modernizing your application, you can ensure it can handle increased traffic and provide a localized experience to users in different regions.
 So, at this stage, your essential task is to determine the desired outcomes of your app modernization, such as performance improvements, solution scalability, or other factors, and define what value they would bring to your business.